robin-raymond/zax.io/alias.md

 ### Keyword aliasing

 Zax supports keyword aliasing using the declaration `alias keyword`.
 The verbose nature of the default keywords are made to ensure the language is natural rather than using shortened keywords that are inconsistently applied to the language.
 However, the keywords can be aliased to friendly names to type.
-The same reserved status applies to any aliased keywords within the context of where the original keyword would be allowed.
-An alias does not remove the original keyword from being available.
+As with reserved keywords, aliased keywords become newly reserved keywords only within the context where the source keywords can be utilized.
+Creating an alias of a keyword does not remove the original reserved keyword.

-Aliased keywords must be declared prior to usage and they are scoped to the module (unless exported).
-Attempting to use an aliased keywords prior to declaration will cause the compiler to treat the symbolic name as a normal symbolic declaration instead of its replacement alias.
+Aliased keywords must be declared prior to their usage and they are scoped to the module (unless explicitly exported).
+Attempting to use an aliased keywords prior to the alias declaration will cause the compiler to treat the symbolic name as any normal symbolic declaration instead of an alias.

-A word of caution: the temptation can be to use very short abbreviated words to save on typing but reading a language should be natural, not lead to too many variable name conflicts, and be consistent and non-confusing.
-For projects shared publicly, this can even be a greater source of confusion if different projects use different keywords and may be difficult for newcomers to learn new keyword standards.
+A word of caution: Using very short abbreviations might be tempting to save on typing but reading a language should be natural and not lead to too many variable name conflicts.
 Besides, modern editors typically have common word completion.
+Names should also be consistent and non-confusing.
+For projects shared publicly, abbreviations and keyword aliasing can be a source of confusion if different projects use different keywords and keyword aliasing may be difficult for newcomers to learn new keyword standards.

 Common aliases are placed in `Module.System.Keywords`: